mbloch/mapshaper/docs/development/label-tool-design.md

 A label with no usable width is still justified the way it was asked to be, and its block still moves.
-That is the old behaviour, and what is left of it is the label no GUI has seen: `-style label-align=left` in a script, rendered by an export that cannot measure text.
+That is the old behaviour, and what is left of it is the label whose font cannot be found: `-style label-align=left` rendered on a machine that has not got the family.
 A label that reads the way it was asked to read in the wrong place is closer to the request than one that ignores it.

 A `dx` in units the shift cannot be added to falls back the same way — `pt`,